Exporting indigenous timber & timber products

 - furniture blanks, joinery blanks or building blanks.

-Exporters regularly contact MPI to confirm their exports comply with the Forests Act.
+Exporters regularly contact MPI to assess whether their proposed exports comply with the Forests Act.

-If contacted, forestry officers will do a visual inspection to determine if the export meets the definition of a finished product.
+If contacted, a forestry officers will do a visual inspection to make an assessment about whether the product meets the definition of a finished or manufactured indigenous timber product.

 Personal effects made from indigenous timber may be exported without MPI's approval.